Michael Liebel Jr.

-Michael Liebel Jr. (December 12, 1870 – August 8, 1927) was the Mayor of Erie, Pennsylvania, from 1906 to 1911, and a Democratic member of the United States House of Representatives from Pennsylvania, from 1915 to 1917.
+Michael Liebel Jr. (December 12, 1870 – August 8, 1927) was an early 20th-century American businessman and politician who served as the Mayor of Erie, Pennsylvania, from 1906 to 1911, and a Democratic member of the United States House of Representatives for one term from Pennsylvania, from 1915 to 1917.

 Early life

 Liebel was born December 12, 1870, in Erie, Pennsylvania, and is the son of Michael and Clara (née Uhr) Liebel.
 His father, Michael Liebel Sr. was born June 17, 1843, in Germany and was the son of John and Barbara (née Hammer) Liebel, who also lived in Erie, Pennsylvania.
 Michael Jr. was one of three sons: Eugene Liebel, who died in 1923, and Frederick W. Liebel, who died in 1896.
 His father was 14 years old when he came with his parents to Erie from their native Germany.
 He served an apprenticeship at the shoemaking trade, and in 1861 he started his own boot and shoe business, which he continued for five years.
 He invested in local real estate with his brother Reinhard Liebel, which eventually became very extensive before his death in May 1906.

 Michael Jr. was educated in the public and parochial schools of Erie and attended Canisius College in Buffalo, New York, graduating in 1887.